clockspot/arduino-clock/README.md

 The clock displays its software version at startup (as of v1.6).
 [Instructions for earlier versions are here.](https://github.com/clockspot/arduino-nixie/releases)

-Press **Select** to cycle through [Time of Day](#time-of-day), [Calendar](#calendar), [Alarm](#alarm), and [Countdown Timer](#countdown-timer).
+* Press **Select** to cycle through [Time of Day](#time-of-day), [Calendar](#calendar), [Alarm](#alarm), and [Countdown Timer](#countdown-timer).

-To set something, simply hold **Select** until it flashes; use **Up/Down** to set, and **Select** to save.
+* To set anything, simply hold **Select** until it flashes; use **Up/Down** to set, and **Select** to save.
+Additional settings are available in the [options menu](#options-menu).

 ### Time of Day

-The time of day can be displayed in either 12h or 24h format per the [options menu](#options-menu), but when setting, it will display in 24h so you can tell AM from PM.
+The time of day is shown in 12h or 24h format per the [options menu](#options-menu), but when setting, it is shown in 24h so you can tell AM from PM.

-In the [options menu](#options-menu), you can also enable automatic daylight saving time adjustment, an hourly chime, and dimming/shutoff of the display at certain times, among other things.

 ### Calendar

 The calendar cycles through several displays, before returning to the time of day:

 * **The date.** Several formats are available in the [options menu](#options-menu).
 When setting, it will ask for year, then month, then date.
 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
 When setting, it will ask for month, then date, then direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.

-* **Sunrise and sunset.** These two displays show the previous and next sunrise or sunset (indicated by `1` or `0` on the seconds tubes).
-For this to work correctly, set your latitude, longitude, and UTC offset in the [options menu](#options-menu).
-They will display in the same 12h/24h format as the time of day.
+* **Sunrise and sunset.** These two displays show the previous and next sunrise or sunset (indicated by `1` or `0` on the seconds tubes), in the same 12h/24h format as the time of day.
+This is based on the latitude, longitude, and UTC offset you specify in the [options menu](#options-menu).

 ### Alarm

 The alarm is always shown in 24h format so you can tell AM from PM.

-Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).
+* Use **Up/Down** to switch the alarm between **on, skip, and off** (indicated by `1`/`01`/`0` on the seconds tubes, and/or high/medium/low beeps).

-When the alarm sounds, press any button to snooze it, or briefly hold any button to silence it (it will give a short beep, and the display will blink once).
+* When the alarm sounds, press any button to snooze it, or briefly hold any button to silence it (it will give a short beep, and the display will blink once).

-**Skip** will silence the next alarm in advance — useful if you’re taking a day off, or you wake up before your alarm.
+* **Skip** will silence the next alarm in advance — useful if you’re taking a day off, or you wake up before your alarm.
 In the [options menu](#options-menu), you can program the alarm to skip automatically during the work week or on weekends – and when this is active, you can also _unskip_ the next alarm by simply switching it back on.
 The [Alt button](#the-alt-button) can be set to toggle the skip setting.

-In the [options menu](#options-menu), you can set the snooze length and the alarm sound.
-If your clock has a [relay in switched mode](#hardware-configuration), you can also choose to switch on the relay at alarm time (like a clock radio) instead of sounding the beeper.

 ### Countdown Timer

-The countdown timer can be set up to 18 hours.
-It begins running as soon as you finish setting it, and will continue to run in the background if you switch to a different display.
-To cancel the running timer, hold **Select** while the timer is displayed.
-When the timer runs out, press any button to silence.
-If power is lost, the timer will clear.
+The countdown timer can be set up to 18 hours, and can be configured as an interval timer in the [options menu](#options-menu).

+* The timer will begin running as soon as you finish setting it.
+If you switch to another display, the timer will continue to run in the background (but will clear if power is lost).
-In the [options menu](#options-menu), you can set it to be an interval timer (restarting when it reaches zero), and can also select the timer sound.
-If your clock has a [relay in switched mode](#hardware-configuration), you can also choose to switch on the relay while the timer is running (like the “sleep” function on a clock radio) instead of sounding the beeper.
+* To cancel the running timer, hold **Select** while the timer is displayed.
+* When the timer runs out, press any button to silence.

 ### The Alt Button

 If your clock has an **Alt** button, it will do one of two things (depending on your [hardware configuration](#hardware-configuration)):

 * If your clock has a switched relay with soft power switch enabled (such as for a radio), the **Alt** button acts as the power switch.
 * Otherwise, it works as a preset button.
 While viewing the display you want quick access to (such as the alarm or countdown timer), hold **Alt** until it beeps twice; then you can use **Alt** to jump straight there.
   * TIP: If used with the alarm, the **Alt** button will also toggle the skip setting – so to skip (or unskip) the next alarm, you only need to press the **Alt** button twice: once to display it, and once to change it.

 ### Options Menu